-These tips on breaking free from an emotionally destructive relationship are from a spiritual counselor who overcame her own fear of leaving, and who loves teaching others to live fully and deeply.
+These tips on breaking free from an emotionally destructive relationship are from a spiritual counselor who overcame her own fear of leaving.
+She teaches others to live in freedom, fully and deeply.

 I always feature books on my articles because I believe books can change lives.
 If you’re in an emotionally difficult or destructive relationship, read The Emotionally Destructive Relationship: Seeing It, Stopping It, Surviving It.
 It offers a spiritual perspective on overcoming the pain and suffocation of emotionally destructive men.